easypanel-io/website/docs/01-quickstarts/05-nuxtjs/index.md

 # Nuxt.js

 Nuxt.js is a powerful framework based on Vue.js, designed for creating server-side rendered (SSR) and static websites.
 Easypanel is a user-friendly web hosting control panel that simplifies server management, including the deployment and configuration of web applications.
-This tutorial will guide you through the process of deploying a Nuxt.js application on Easypanel, making it accessible via a public URL.
+This guide will take you through the process of deploying a Nuxt.js application on Easypanel, making it accessible via a public URL.

 ## Prerequisites